antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 ## Installing

+Maybe if this plugin gets noticed, I will add it to Godot's AssetLib.
+Until then follow these instrcutions:

 - Download this repository as a ZIP file.
 - Extract the ZIP file.
 - Copy the `addons` directory from the extracted ZIP file into your Godot project's `res://` filesystem.